Construction & Industrial Injuries

 The ELL requires covered employers to use “every device, care and precaution that is practicable to use for the protection and safety of life and limb, limited only by the necessity for preserving the efficiency of the structure, machine or other apparatus or device, and without regard to the additional cost of suitable material or safety appliance and devices.”
 Whether the ELL applies depends largely on the type of work being performed at the time of the injury.

 The Oregon Safe Employment Act (OSEA) sets forth standards applicable to all employers, not just work involving risk or danger.
 When an injury occurs, these standards are considered in determining whether an employer satisfied the relevant standard of care.
 Significantly, the OSEA requires employers and owners to comply with all of the numerous safety rules, orders and other requirements established by Oregon OSHA.

 When companies fail to provide appropriate safety measures, or when defective products and equipment are used on the jobsite, the result can be serious, and sometimes fatal, injuries.
 Damages for injuries can be recovered from the responsible parties, depending on their role in causing or failing to prevent an injury.
 Potential parties include: direct and indirect employers, subcontractors, equipment manufacturers, material suppliers, design professionals, and engineers, among others.

 Overlap With Workers Compensation

-If you or a loved one has been injured in a construction accident it is important to act quickly.
-Critical evidence can be lost or destroyed unless a site investigation is performed promptly.
+If you or a loved one has been injured in a construction or industrial accident, it is important to act quickly.
+Critical evidence can be lost or destroyed unless an investigation is performed promptly.
 In addition, the law provides strict deadlines for bringing claims against the responsible parties.